 - UTM tracking (ask us about our UTM guide and free downloadable template for more information).
 You can track which ad message (AKA reason for purchase) was the most effective and do more of that messaging

-- Google search console – you wan use search console to see what people are searching for when they come to your site
+- Google search console – you want to use search console to see what people are searching for when they come to your site

 - AdWords – if you use AdWords, you can see which search terms result in the best clickthroughs and conversions